bseltz-cohesity/scripts/python/replicationQueue/README.md

 ./replicationQueue.py -v mycluster -u myuser -d mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username (default is local)
+* -d, --domain: (optional) domain of username (defaults to local)
+* -i, --useApiKey: (optional) use API key for authentication
+* -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication

+## Other Parameters

+* -o, --canceloutdated: (optional) cancel replications that are already due to expire
+* -a, --cancelall: (optional) cancel all replications
+* -j, --jobname: (optional) show/cancel for this job only
+* -r, --remotecluster: (optional) only show/cancel for thiis remote cluster only
 * -n, --numRuns: (optional) number of runs per job to inspect (default is 9999)

 ## The Python Helper Module - pyhesity.py